pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Scythe
 ------

-Function:
+**Function:**

 Scythe uses a Naive Bayesian model to remove 3' adaptors (also called 'contaminants') from your reads, which you added when you labelled your samples prior to sequencing.
 Scythe works by looking at matches between sequences, and uses two probability models to determine if the match is due to contamination (adaptors) or by chance.
-The probability models are: i) the chance of their being these sequence matches given contamination or ii) the chance of these sequence matches being random.
-If the Bayesian probability model determines the read is contaminated due to high matching because it is likely an adaptor, that region of sequence will be removed.
-This model is possible because you have to set the rate of contamination in your sample (known as a prior), therefore this predicts the probability of your reads having matching sequences, and will consequently influence the Bayesian probability model.
+The probability models are: i) the chance of sequence matches given contamination or ii) the chance of sequence matches being random.
+If the Bayesian probability model determines that the read is contaminated because it has a high matching region that is likely an adaptor, that region of sequence will be removed.
+This model is possible because you have to set the rate of contamination in your sample (known as a prior).
+This prior predicts the probability of your reads having matching sequences, and will consequently influence the Bayesian probability model.

 Use: